bleumi/bleumi-pay-sdk-ruby/docs/PaymentsApi.md

   id = '<ID>' # String | Unique identifier of the payment (specified during create payment) payment_settle_request = BleumiPay::PaymentSettleRequest.new # PaymentSettleRequest | Request body - used to specify the amount to settle. payment_settle_request.amount = '<AMT>' # String | Replace <AMT> with settle amount
-  payment_settle_request.token = '<TOKEN>' # String | Replace <TOKEN> with "ALGO" or "ETH" or "XDAI" or "XDAIT" or ERC-20 'Token Contract Address' or 'Algorand Standard Asset token'
+  payment_settle_request.token = '<TOKEN>' # Replace <TOKEN>  by anyone of the following values: 'ETH' or 'XDAI' or 'XDAIT' or ECR-20 Contract Address or 'RBTC' or RSK ECR-20 Contract Address or 'Asset ID' of Algorand Standard Asset.

-  #Settle a specific amount of a token for a given payment to the transferAddress and remaining balance (if any) will be refunded to the buyerAddress
+  # Settle a specific amount of a token for a given payment to the transferAddress and remaining balance (if any) will be refunded to the buyerAddress
   result = api_instance.settle_payment(id, payment_settle_request, opts)
   p result
 rescue BleumiPay::ApiError => e